luziaromanetto/PhD/README.md

 # PhD

 ## TODO list:
-> - read the rossi new paper, to understand the cost function in the other paper;
-> - talk with Alneu about the project;
+> - study non linear optmization, and the new method convergency
+> - read paper "Transductive Event Classification through Heterogeneous Networks"
-> - read in details the famous paper "Learning with local and global consistence";
+> - read paper "Statistical Comparisons of Classifiers over Multiple Data Sets"
 > - read Rossi Theses
 > - read Thiago Theses

 ## Think about:
 > - In tersor decomposition we focous on objects representation but not much in the relation of the objects like in the field of heterogeneous network, but the concept of schema network is very close to network graphs, for me this to adeas can be combineted to generete new decomposition or solve some problems of one field with thecniques of the other, or to generate syntetic data tensor.

+### week 20/11 to 24/11
+> - reading the papaer "A benchmarking tool for the generation of bipartite network models with overlapping communities"
+> - studing the beheave of the new method

+### week 13/11 to 17/11
+> coding and running my new method!

 ### week 16/10 to 20/10
 > - Implementing a new tranductive method in HIN